Frequently Asked Questions: Photograph Copying, Repair and Retouching

 How long does it take?

-7 to 10 working days is the usual time frame.
-For simple copying, the turnaround is just under seven days.
+For simple copying, the turnaround is around seven days.
 With complicated copying and repair jobs, it can take longer.
+A timeframe for the work will be given once the photograph has been received.

 How are the original photographs returned?